Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 5

 |11.5

-Want to place a bet on a player prop for Jamal Murray or another Nuggets player?
+Want to place a bet on a player prop for Kentavious Caldwell-Pope or another Nuggets player?
 Get a first deposit bonus when you sign up for DraftKings Sportsbook using our link today!

 Looking to place a futures bet on the Nuggets?
 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.